waffle-iron/Market-Data/README.md

 5. Follow the commands printed out by the provision script
 6. Run `npm start` to get the Node server running whilst connected to the PostgreSQL database
 7. Hack the planet

+## Recommended Development Tools

+If you don't have `nvm` (Node Version Manager) yet, it is highly advised that you install it.
+Simply use one of the two following install scripts:

+- For cURL: `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.32.0/install.sh | bash`
+- For Wget: `wget -qO- https://raw.githubusercontent.com/creationix/nvm/v0.32.0/install.sh | bash`